 Red algae (Trentepohlia iolithus) can be found in cold and humid conditions, with its best conditions for growth based on laboratory tests were between 10 – 20 degrees.
 It is often found in Europe on rocks, walls and tree bark and as I found out the west of Scotland on rendered walls.
 Once you understand what it is it becomes very easily recognisable even from a distance as it is so distinctive.

 A 2013 article from architectnews.co.uk called the ‘Colonisation of surfaces’ stated the following “A biofilm forms when certain microorganisms adhere to the surface of some object in a moist environment and begin to reproduce.
 Biofilm formation on surfaces usually starts with phototrophic organisms (algae, cyanobacteria) which use carbon dioxide (CO2) from the atmosphere and sunlight as their carbon and energy source.”

-Whilst the coating of an algae on the surface of a render does not look likely to cause any structural damage it does certainly spoil the appearance of surface and will lead to tenant complaints as I found out.
+Whilst the coating of algae on the surface of a render does not look likely to cause any structural damage it does certainly spoil the appearance of the surface and will lead to tenant complaints as I found out.

-on close inspection you can see encrustations of yellow and green algae with the predominant red toned algae throughout.
+On close inspection, you can see encrustations of yellow and green algae with the predominant red toned algae throughout.